pol-valero/espacode-prog-language/README.md

 - Variables (floats, chars, integers)
 - Functions (with or without arguments)
 - If, Else, While, For statements
+- Operations (*, /, +, -) with several components.
+Each operation has a stablished priority over the others.

 ## Compiler features
 - Multiple lexical error detection support